MrMiano-DevOps/gallery/README.md

       the Render web service.
     + Post stage: In case of any failures, trigger an email notification message to send alerts immediately.
+In case of a successful build, trigger a notification message on Slack

-    + NOTE: Once this file is commited to the repository, it will trigger the pipeline and any subsequent commits thereafter willalso trigger the pipeline.
+    + NOTE: Once this file is commited to the repository, it will trigger the pipeline and any subsequent commits thereafter will also trigger the pipeline.

 Download and configure the necessary plugins for both email and Slack notifications using the following guides: